 If the EGR valve isn’t opening and closing at the correct time due to a mechanical issue, or it has an electrical fault, the vehicle will go into limp mode.
 Try cleaning your EGR valve first to see if you can restore proper motion.
 If that does not help, you’ll need to install a new EGR valve.
 Luckily the EGR valve on Sprinter models is located at the top of the engine and is easy to replace.

 4. Swirl Flap Issue

 The intake manifolds have flaps to direct airflow during different RPM and load situations.
-The swirl flap servo motor is a common failure item.
+The swirl flap servo motor is a common failure item, but it often caused by soot buildup on the flaps themselves that may require an intake manifold cleaning.
 Always replace the swirl flap clips when replacing the motor.

 5. Turbocharger Actuator

 On the modern diesel engine used in the Sprinter van, boost pressure is controller using a vane-system.
 The control valve for the vane system is electronically controlled and can fail.
 The turbocharger is still healthy, only the control valve has failed.
 Unfortunately, replacement actuators aren’t available new from Mercedes or from the turbocharger manufacturer.
 However, pull the part number off the actuator in your van and call your favorite used parts supplier to see if they have any in stock.
 You might be able to pick one up cheap.

 If you are getting a bunch of air sensor codes that are impossible to clear, you might have blown the fuse that sends power to these sensors.
 Check your fuse box for a blown 15A fuse.
 See our article about this problem here.